How to Become a Nurse Midwife in Arkansas

 Sponsored Content

-Once nationally certified, candidates apply for APRN status through the Arkansas State Board of Nursing (ASBN).
+Once nationally certified, candidates apply for Advanced Practice Registered Nurse (APRN) licensure through the Arkansas State Board of Nursing (ASBN).
 CNMs may apply:

 • By Examination: For first-time applicants who recently completed training and passed the AMCB exam.